 Kimberly is well-known by her former name, Kim Newberry.
 Having grown up in the city of Detroit, Mrs. Johnson knows first-hand of the struggles that youth face living in the inner-city.
 She is a Detroit Public School graduate.
 Her drive to begin and build a community-based organization to address the needs of youth 5-18 enrolled in struggling schools and economically challenged communities grew out of her own experiences teaching in Detroit Public Schools and as a non-profit Director in southwest Detroit.
-In 2005, she received a vision and in the midst of recovery from a life-threatening tragedy, she began to turn the vision into reality with her children laboring alongside her.
+In 2005, she received a vision and in the midst of recovery from a life-threatening tragedy; she began to turn the vision into reality with her children laboring alongside her.

 Board of Directors

 - Charles Johnson, Chair Kelly Services, Inc.-World Headquarters

 - Lynn Hairston, A.A., Secretary Detroit Area Agency on Aging

 - Kimberly Johnson Founder, President & Chief Executive Officer, Developing K.I.D.S.

 - Jurnell Cockhren Sophicware, LLC

 - Sheryl Jones, EdD United States Postal Service

 - Leslie Love Smith, M.Ed Director of Early Childhood Ed.-Mt.
 Clemens District & Board Member, Southfield Public School